stat545ubc-2022/assignment-b04-spencerctlee/Excercise 3/README.md

 1. Folder contents:

-This folder contains the files for ... and a total of ... files.
+This folder contains the files for exercise3 and a total of 4 files and folders.

 ```
 1. README.md
-2.
+2. Exercise3.rmd
+3. Exercise3.md
+4. Exercise3_files (folder)
 ```

 3. How to use this folder?